Dolmen: Western Europe

 The oldest dolmens found in Western Europe are roughly 7,000 years old.
 Although archaeological evidence is unclear regarding their creators, the structures are often associated with tombs or burial chambers.
 Human remains, sometimes accompanied by artefacts, have been found in proximity of dolmen sites.
 While the remains can be analyzed with radiocarbon dating, it is difficult to confirm whether said remains coincide with the date the stones were originally set in place.

 Early in the 20th century, before the advent of scientific dating, Harold Peake proposed that the dolmens of western Europe were evidence of cultural diffusion from the eastern Mediterranean.
 This "prospector theory" surmised that Aegean-origin prospectors had moved westward in search of metal ores, starting before 2200 BCE, and had carried with them the concept of megalithic architecture.

 Middle East

-Dolmens can be found in the Levant, some along the Jordan Rift Valley (Upper Galilee in Israel, the Golan Heights, Jordan, Lebanon, Syria, and southeast Turkey.
+Dolmens can be found in the Levant, some along the Jordan Rift Valley (Upper Galilee in Israel, Palestine, the Golan Heights, Jordan, Lebanon, Syria, and southeast Turkey.

 Dolmens in the Levant belong to a different, unrelated tradition to that of Europe, although they are often treated "as part of a trans-regional phenomenon that spanned the Taurus Mountains to the Arabian Peninsula."
 In the Levant, they are of Early Bronze rather than Late Neolithic age.
 They are mostly found along the Jordan Rift Valley's eastern escarpment, and in the hills of the Galilee, in clusters near Early Bronze I proto-urban settlements (3700–3000 BCE), additionally restricted by geology to areas allowing the quarrying of slabs of megalithic size.
 In the Levant, geological constraints led to a local burial tradition with a variety of tomb forms, dolmens being one of them.